 Guest berths: 12 Rig: Gaff

 Expedition boat Valiente is a 70 foot steel boat designed to withstand tough arctic conditions, but with comfort and high standards maintained along the way.

 She sails very well with a simple rig and has a lot of space on deck for guests and crew.
 Valiente has ample space in the saloon and wheelhouse with 360degree views.
 Below decks there is a well equipped galley.
-The boat has six cabins, most of them with ensuite and shower.
+The boat has five guest cabins, with the 3 doubles having an ensuite and shower.

 Valiente is very well equipped for trips and expeditions including; RIB light boat, two folding kayaks, big tanks for both water and diesel, water-maker, generators, safety and rescue equipment and communication equipment.

 She spends her summers sailing in Norway, Svalbard and offering expedition sailing adventures to Greenland, Iceland, Jan Mayen and the Faroe islands.

 What COVID policies are in place for sailing with Valiente?